 Summer Food Service Program

 Food Finders’ Summer Feeding Program leverages federally-funded resources to provide meals and groceries to children during summer break.
 The meals are served on-site in low-income neighborhoods and community locations.
-In 2015, more than 22,000 meals were served in communities spanning six counties.
+In 2018, more than 23,000 meals and snacks were served in communities spanning seven counties.